Centre for Compressor Technology

 The most important contributions from the Centre in research and knowledge transfer in compression and expansion technologies are:

 - Patents for the “N” rotor profile in 1996 and 2013.
 The “N” rotor profile is now the industry standard and has generated significant income for City.

 - Trilateral Flash Cycle and Wet Steam Cycle for improving the efficiency and reducing the cost of power recovery from low grade heat sources.

-- Four fully equipped laboratory test rigs for compressors and expanders, built to meet highest industrial standards.
+- Four fully equipped state-of-the-art laboratory test rigs for compressors and expanders, built to meet highest industrial standards.

 - Establishing Heliex Power Limited in 2009, as a spin out company from City, University of London for use of steam driven screw expanders for waste heat utilisation.

 - Postgraduate and industrial courses in Mechanical Engineering at City, University of London, providing a Master of Science education to more than 300 young engineers in screw machine technology through the unique theory and laboratory courses.